 Which traffic source will give you a better ROI?

 Well, it all depends on your offer and the audience.
 Also, since the policies of Google and Facebook ads, your offer might have a limited number of options.

 Solo advertising is affiliates-friendly.
 In fact, many affiliate marketers utilize solo ads to promote affiliate products while building an email list.

 - Send the solo ads traffic to the lead capture page.
 Make sure you use a link tracking tool like ClickMagick.
+ClickMagick’s price is cheap compared with other link rotation software and its solo-ads-friendliness is second to none.
 Clickfunnels have several solo-ads optimized lead capture pages.

 - Retarget people who clicked links in solo ad emails.
 Use an URL shortening service like Replug for firing multiple pixels in a single link.

 The best option from three advertising methods for eCommerce sites and Shopify stores is Facebook advertising.

 - You can target based on the user’s interests.